 - A medical condition such as cystic fibrosis or an immune system disorder such as HIV/AIDS

-Acute sinusitis complications are uncommon.
-If they occur, they might include:
+Acute sinusitis complications are uncommon, and serious complications are rare.
+If they occur, complications might include:

 - Chronic sinusitis.
 Acute sinusitis may be a flare-up of a long-term problem known as chronic sinusitis.
 Chronic sinusitis lasts longer than 12 weeks.